zero-day-labs/cva6-sdk/README.md

 This image will be opensbi's payload.
 To generate the full image:

 ```
+export TARGET_FREQ=<frequency-of-the-bitstream> NUM_HARTS=<number-of-harts>
-make TARGET_FREQ=<frequency-of-the-bitstream> NUM_HARTS=<number-of-harts> fw_payload.bin
+make fw_payload.bin
 ```

+The default frequency is 40MHz, for the quad-core it has been reduced to 20MHz.

-At this point, we'll have `fw_payload.elf` inside the `install64` folder, which is the desider binary.
+At this point, we'll have `fw_payload.elf` inside the `install64` folder, which is the desidered binary.

-It is only left to generate the bitstream:
+It is only left to generate the dtb:

 ```
-make TARGET_FREQ=<frequency-of-the-bitstream> NUM_HARTS=<number-of-harts> alsaqr.dtb
+make alsaqr.dtb
 ```

 Please note that you need to load it at the address defined in openSBI (`FW_PAYLOAD_FDT_ADDR` in the `platform/fpga/alsaqr/objects.mk` file).

-This is achieved by the `load_image alsaqr.dtb 0x81800000` inside openocd's config.
+This is achieved by the `load_image alsaqr.dtb 0x81800000` inside `scripts/openocd_smp.cfg` config:

 ```
-init
-reset halt

-halt
 load_image alsaqr.dtb 0x81800000
 ```